Chesterkxng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile
 : a script that display a file wich is in another directory 3-twofiles
-: a script that display 2 files wich are in differents directories
+: a script that display 2 files wich are in specific directories 4-lastlines
+: a script that display the last lines of a files